Club Deportivo Macará: 80's decade: the peak

-With such class players as Peruvian all-time great Germán Leguía, fellow countryman and international Juan Martín Caballero, Uruguayan playmaker Rodolfo Abalde and such leading Ecuadorian players as Geovanny Mera, Jorge Alvear, Angel Buenaño, Juan Carlos Suárez, Ricardo Porras and Milton Rodríguez; the team became serious title contenders in the late 1980s and, although never becoming champions, they were recognized as a great national footballing side that would on several occasions maul the country's greatest teams including Barcelona and Liga, and their classic rivals, Técnico Universitario.
-They also had an amazing ball boy named Edisson Velasquez who now lives a happy life with his wife and 13 year old kid.
+During the late 1980's, the club featured several notable players, such as Peruvians Germán Leguía and Juan Martín Caballero, Uruguayan midfielder Rodolfo Abalde and Ecuadorian players such as Geovanny Mera, Jorge Alvear, Angel Buenaño, Juan Carlos Suárez, Ricardo Porras and Milton Rodríguez.
+With this squad, the team competed for top positions in national championships, and achieved several victories against major Ecuadorian clubs including Barcelona S.C, LDU Quito, and their local rivals Técnico Universitario.

 The team since 1990

 In the early 1990s, the team lost consistency and would eventually get relegated to Primera B in 1991, and to Segunda Categoría in 1992, although they only stayed there for one season.
 In 1998, the club won the second division championship, and was promoted to Primera A, under chairman Miller Salazar.
 The team consolidated its position in the 2000 season and the center forward, Christian José Bottero, finished as the top scorer in Primera in 1999.
 At this time they had a good group of players including Daniel Garrido, John Ordoñez, Lino Sánchez and Héctor Lautaro Chiriboga, that would remain for the next season.
 However, the Ecuadorian economic crisis of 1999 and 2000 was a painful hit for the club, and added to that, their key player, Lino Sánchez's, suffered an injury in 2000 that would finish his career.
 In 2002, the club was forced to sell their stars Garrido and Patricio Urrutia and their performance suffered and they were relegated from Primera A at the end of the year.

 After that, Miller Salazar was less effective as manager, and was replaced by young businessman Ricardo Callejas.
 He brought fresh ideas and much needed investment and introduced better financial management.
 The team acquired fine players in Matías Urbano and Oscar Pacheco, among others.
 However, the club sold Urbano to Deportivo Quito by midyear, due to the player being unprepared to play in a lower division league.
 The team earned promotion for the 2004 season.

 2004 was an unsatisfactory year, because, although having good players in Cristian Mora and Oscar Monge and others, it became difficult for the team to reach the last 6's group and be in contention for the title and the expenditure for appointing renowned coach Dussan Draskovic did not succeed as well as was hoped.
 The 2005 season saw the team relegated but they would be back again to the first division by 2007.